A drug offers hope amid spikes in coronavirus infections

 The Republican said Texas’ health care system can handle the surge as the nation’s second-most-populated state pushes forward with reopening one of the world’s largest economies.

-Florida’s confirmed cases also rose sharply again Tuesday, to almost 2,800, setting a daily record.
+Florida’s confirmed cases also set a daily record, at almost 2,800.
 With hurricane season underway, the virus has spread to the team that operates the nation’s hurricane hunter planes.
 Five employees at the team’s Lakeland, Florida, base tested positive last week, forcing others into quarantine, National Oceanic and Atmospheric Administration officials said.

 New cases in Arizona hit an alarming daily high of nearly 2,400 — almost double the previous record, health officials said.
 The state also reported 25 additional deaths, while hospital intensive care units were hovering around 80% capacity.

-In Tennessee, the number of infected patients in hospitals has reached its highest level — more than 400, Vanderbilt University researchers said.
+In Tennessee, the number of infected patients in hospitals has reached its highest level, at more than 400, Vanderbilt University researchers said.
 A surge in new cases and hospitalizations has led Memphis and Nashville to delay plans to reopen more businesses and increase capacities for restaurants and retail stores.

 Nevada, where casinos reopened almost two weeks ago, has reported 379 new cases, its largest daily increase since May 22.
-Health officials said the increase can be partially attributed to delayed reporting but is also part of an upward trend of new cases in the last three weeks.
+Health officials said it can be partially attributed to delayed reporting but is also part of an upward trend in the last three weeks.

 Elsewhere around the world: